waseemahmed41/clarif_ai/README.md

 ## 📄 License

-MIT License — feel free to fork, modify, and build on it.
+MIT License — feel free to fork, modify, and build on it.(few attemmpts are free)

 ---